Greg-R/qse2/README.md

-# QSE2DC Version 1.1
+# QSE2DCEZ Version 1.1

-This is the PCB for the QSE2DC exciter module for the T41 "Software Defined Transceiver".
+This is the PCB for the QSE2DCEZ exciter module for the T41 "Software Defined Transceiver".
 The PCB was designed using the open-source design tool Kicad 8.

+QSE2DCEZ uses SOIC package parts rather than TSOP for ease of assembly (easier to solder).

-The QSE2DC evolved from the original V011 design which remains the most recently published receiver module for the T41 Software Defined Transceiver.
+The QSE2DCEZ evolved from the original V011 design which remains the most recently published receiver module for the T41 Software Defined Transceiver.

 Version 1.1 adds another inverter/buffer IC which decreases loading on the local oscillator